-Historically, extractions from the FRA have dominated, representing 54% of total groundwater use, followed by the Lower Aquifer at 33% (Fig. 8).
-Poorer-quality groundwater within the Upper Aquifer has resulted in minor extractions (13%).
+Historically, extractions from the FRA have dominated.
+For the 2010-11 water use year extractions from the FRA were again the highest, represented 69% of total groundwater use, followed by the Lower Aquifer at 20% (Fig. 8).
+Poorer-quality groundwater within the Upper Aquifer has resulted in minor extractions (11%).
 Patterns of extraction from each aquifer follow the general trend.

-The spatial distribution of extractions from licensed wells within the Barossa PWRA is presented in Figure 9.
+Figure 8.
+Historic groundwater extraction by aquifer in the Barossa PWRA The spatial distribution of extractions from licensed wells within the Barossa PWRA is presented in Figure 9.
 The view is looking toward the south, with the extractions from the various aquifers colour coded.
-The height of the column relates to the volume extracted from each well during the 2009-10 irrigation season.
+The height of the column relates to the volume extracted from each well during the 2010-11 irrigation season.
 Extractions from the Lower Aquifer dominate within the valley.